JacobRishe/Poto/README.md

 - As a user, I want to see percentages display after I click the yes or no button.
 - As a user, I want an intuitive and clean UI.
 - As a user, I want a responsive design that is equally user-friendly on mobile devices and desktop screens.

+## In Future
+-as a user, I want to be able to add my own memoji picture for my profile to display on the home page.
+-as a user, I want to be able to create my own Poll buttons so I can have other users vote between two options.
+-as a user, I want to be able to view this on a desktop and ipad.
+-as a user, I want to be able to login via email, facebook, or etc.